Dance injury assessment and rehabilitation

 Deep muscle control of joints is imperative for optimal range of movement and aesthetics in dance.
 Weakness of deep stabilising muscles of the trunk and limbs can cause a range of problems including snapping hip, reduced turnout, and posterior ankle impingement.
 Identification of these specific issues and targeted exercises promotes optimal technique and recovery from injury.
 We have 2 large gyms with Pilates, balance and functional strengthening equipment.
-We also use state of the art ViMove accelerometer technology that is useful in the assessment of the dance specific issues such as back and knee pain.
-We are one of only a few clinics in Queensland that has this technology.
-Read more about our unique technology here.

 Our bodies are filled with ‘connective tissue’, which does exactly as the name states; it connects us inside, from head to fingers and toes.
 Achieving optimal range requires free movement through the whole system of fascia, nerves, muscles and joints.
 So ensuring all parts are moving smoothly can help with flexibility in another part of the body.